banner-hero

 Dingboche Viewpoint

 Dingboche viewpoint is one of the best locations to spend an acclimatization day.
-We say this not only because you can rest and acclimatize here, but also because of the scenery and authentic rural traditions that are followed in this village.
+We say this not only because you can rest and acclimatize here, but also because of the scenery and the authentic rural traditions observed in this village.
 There are no roads in this village.
 The landscape is rural, and every element is as remote as possible.
 This is the beauty of the town.
 You can see age-old agriculture practices, farming, and the rearing of yaks here.
 Trekkers will also find lots of mules along the way.

 Tengboche Monastery